The Mystery of twelve Jyotirlinga, Name, Place and their spiritual recognition

 The most convenient way to visit the temple is by hiring a taxi from Hyderabad.

-Kedarnath dham which is the part of Char Dham pilgrimage yatra is at the height of 3584 meters (11,755 ft.)
-Kedarnath Templeโ€™s distance from Rishikesh is 223 km(139 miles).
-Theย distance from Rudryaprag to Kedarnath in Uttarakhand is about 76 kms by road.
+The distance from Rudryaprag to Kedarnath in Uttarakhand is about 76 kms by road.
 As the terrain is hilly, the travel time is approximately 2 hours.
-Enroute Rudraprayag to Kedarnath, you will pass through Sonprayag and Gaurikund.ย
+Enroute Rudraprayag to Kedarnath, you will pass through Sonprayag and Gaurikund.

-From Haridwar to Kedarnath you will come across Rishikesh, Devprayag, Srinagar, Rudraprayag, Gaurikund (via Agastyamuni, Guptakashi, Sonprayag and Kedarnath.ย
+From Haridwar to Kedarnath you will come across Rishikesh, Devprayag, Srinagar, Rudraprayag, Gaurikund (via Agastyamuni, Guptakashi, Sonprayag and Kedarnath.

 At Rudraprayag, river Mandakini which emanates from Kedarnath peaks joins Alaknanda river at Rudraprayag.
 The trekking route to Kedarnath is about 16 km from Gaurikund to Kedarnath.
 At Kedarnath, the devotees can perform Abhishek with Ghee.